 Liberty Health Sciences

-As you might expect, Miami residents have access to a significant number of dispensaries.
-Nine of the brands mentioned above have at least one MMTC in Miami.
-Ten organizations have a presence in Tallahassee, while seven have MMTCs in Lakeland.
+As you might expect, Miami residents have access to many dispensaries.
+Eleven of the brands mentioned above have at least one MMTC in Miami-Dade.
+Ten organizations have a presence in Tallahassee, while eight have MMTCs in Lakeland.

-There are over a dozen dispensaries in the Miami area.
-You should find at least 14 in Jacksonville, while the Bonita Springs region has 10.
+There are 27 dispensaries in the Miami-Dade area.
+You should find 18 in Jacksonville, 11 in Tallahassee, and 10 in the Bonita Springs region.

 Who Leads the Florida MMJ Market?

-The Florida MMJ market is worth around $1.3 billion.
-As you can see from the above chart, Trulieve dominates the market and currently has 51% of the market share in Florida.
+The Florida MMJ market is worth around $1.3 billion per annum.
+As you can see from the above chart, Trulieve dominates the market and currently has almost 50% of the market share in Florida.
 Initially, companies were only able to have 28 locations.
 However, the law changed, and Trulieve has pounced.
-It has surged ahead of Curaleaf and Surterra regarding dispensary numbers and is edging towards the 100 mark.
+It has surged ahead of its chief rivals regarding dispensary numbers and quickly exceeded the 100 MMTC mark.

 Top-ranked dispensaries in Florida, like Trulieve, are watching the dollars flow in what is becoming a booming market.

-Trulieve has approximately one-quarter of the state’s active dispensaries but accounts for half the sales.
-It is also a clear market leader when it comes to THC concentrate sales.
+Trulieve has over one-quarter of the state’s active dispensaries but accounts for half the sales.
+It is also a clear market leader regarding THC concentrate and smokable flower sales.
 Trulieve’s dominance only became apparent in early 2020.
-It posted four of its strongest five weeks ever in Florida in February and March 2020 and has only grown since.
+It posted four of its strongest five weeks in Florida in February and March 2020 and has only grown since.

 What Is the Best Dispensary in Florida?

 Although Trulieve is the clear #1 in size, it doesn’t necessarily offer the best customer experience or best products.
-Indeed, the brand is generally classified as ‘mid-tier’ by most Floridian publications.
-The majority of lists featuring the top dispensaries in Florida seldom have more than three Trulieve dispensaries and perhaps one in the top five.
+Indeed, most Floridian publications generally classify the brand as mid-tier.
+The majority of lists featuring the top dispensaries in Florida seldom have more than three Trulieve dispensaries and perhaps two in the top five.